 During the year the Board has accepted all the recommendations made by variouscommittees including Audit Committee.
-The details with respect to the compositionspowers terms of reference etc. of relevant committees are given in details in the Reporton Corporate Governance which forms part of this Annual Report.
+The details with respect to the compositionspowers terms of reference number and dates of meetings of such committees held duringthe year are given in details in the report on Corporate Governance which forms part ofthis Annual Report.

-v) Material Changes and Commitments Affecting the Financial Position of the Companyoccurred after the end of Financial year
+v) Material Changes and Commitments affecting the Financial Position of the Companyoccurred a_er the end of Financial Year

 There are no material changes and commitments affecting the Financial Position of theCompany occurred after the end of financial year.